richasinghkk/Bookshop-Management-System/README.md

-Bookshop Management System
+#Bookshop Management System

-Introduction
+#Introduction

 The Bookshop Management System is a C++ console-based application designed to efficiently manage book inventory in a bookstore.
 It enables users to add, view, modify, delete, and purchase books, ensuring smooth transactions.
 The system utilizes file handling to maintain persistent data, ensuring that book records are retained even after the program is closed.

-Objective
+#Objective

-The primary objective of this project is to develop a user-friendly and efficient book management system that streamlines bookstore operations.
+1)-The primary objective of this project is to develop a user-friendly and efficient book management system that streamlines bookstore operations.
 This system facilitates:

-Efficient book tracking
+2)-Efficient book tracking

-Quick modifications
+3)-uick modifications

-Seamless purchasing process
+4)-Seamless purchasing process

-Features
+#Features

-✅ Add New Books – Users can enter book details, including ID, title, author, and price.
+✅ Add New Books – Users can enter book details, including ID, title, author, and price.<br>

-✅ Display Books – View all available books in a structured format.
+✅ Display Books – View all available books in a structured format.<br>
-✅ Modify Book Details – Update title, author, or price based on the Book ID.
+✅ Modify Book Details – Update title, author, or price based on the Book ID.<br>
-✅ Delete Books – Remove books from the system using their ID.
+✅ Delete Books – Remove books from the system using their ID.<br>
-✅ Purchase Books – Customers can buy books, which are then removed from the store's inventory.
+✅ Purchase Books – Customers can buy books, which are then removed from the store's inventory.<br>
-✅ Persistent Data Storage – Uses file handling to store book records, preventing data loss.
+✅ Persistent Data Storage – Uses file handling to store book records, preventing data loss.<br>

-Technology Used
+#Technology Used

-Programming Language: C++
+- Programming Language: C++

 Key Concepts Implemented: